Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-running-distributed-pytorch-models-on-snowflake/getting-started-with-running-distributed-pytorch-models-on-snowflake.md

 ### Prerequisites
 - Privileges necessary to create a user, database, and warehouse in Snowflake
-- Access to run Notebooks in Snowflake
+- A non-trial Snowflake account in a supported [AWS commercial region](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview#available-regions).
-- Container Runtime Enabled in the Account
+- A Snowflake account login with a role that has the ACCOUNTADMIN role.
+If not, you will need to work with your ACCOUNTADMIN to perform the initial account setup (e.g. creating the CONTAINER_USER_ROLE and granting required privileges, as well as creating the EXTERNAL ACCESS INTEGRATION).

 ### What You Will Learn
 - How to extract features from customer, menu, and purchase history.
 - How to preprocess data using the Snowpark ML library.
 - How to train a PyTorch DLRM model with distributed processing on GPUs.
-- How to register the model and deploy it to a container runtime environment.
+- How to register the model and deploy it to Snowflake’s Container Runtime (public preview).
 - How to run predictions and visualize recommendations on Streamlit.
 - How to display personalized menu item recommendations along with purchase history in a Streamlit app.